 In 1946, Hélie de Saint Marc joined the “Indochina” class at the Joint Military School (École Militaire Interarmes, EMIA), a military academy for future officers, and left it as a second lieutenant in late 1947.
-He immediately decided to serve with the famous Foreign Legion in the First Indochina War in Southeast Asia, against Ho Chi Minh’s Viet Minh.
+He decided to serve with the famous Foreign Legion in the First Indochina War in Southeast Asia, against Ho Chi Minh’s Viet Minh.

 In mid-1948, after a short passage in the 4e REI in French North Africa’s Morocco, now Lieutenant de Saint Marc arrived in Indochina and was assigned to the 3rd Battalion, 3e REI in what was then Tonkin (Northern Vietnam).